Bauxitedev/musical_constellations/README.md

 ## Download

-To try it out, grab the executables at [TODO TODO TODO].
+To try it out, [grab the executables here](https://github.com/Bauxitedev/musical_constellations/releases).
 Windows and Linux (x86_64) only for now!

 Running at at least 1080p resolution is recommended to get the smoothest lines!